chestnutKugelblitz/teradici/readme.md

 * iperf3 binary files
 * ini file as statefull configuration storage

-It can test performance of vpc subnet for different instance types and/or for different CPU amount for instances: program supports a feature to disable part of vCPUs for AWS instances  (if AWS API support this feature to selected type of instance)
+It can test performance of vpc subnet for different instance types and/or different CPU amount for instances.
+Program supports a feature to disable part of vCPUs for AWS instances  (if AWS API support this feature for selected type of instance)

 ## Installation
 ### Docker
-The easest way to install program is use Docker
-To do this, you need to git clone this repo, put your AWS credetials in the ini file, and launch a docker build.
+The easest way to install the program is to use Docker To do this, you need to git clone this repo, put your AWS credetials in the ini file, and launch a docker build.
-As fast as you'll get a docker image, you can launch a container with program:
+As soon as you get a docker image, you can launch a container with program:

 ```bash
 docker build -t bandwidth_tester:0.2 .